Concepts 119 – Shatter/Crack

 Animations should be selected that will enhance the meaning of the message, not merely to add interest to the slide.
 With these frameworks, however, you can get a little creative.
 Pieces come come in from "out of the blue," can grow into existence, etc.

-If you decide to use the animation scheme in the animated example and the January 2010 Chart of the Month, you'll need to layer the pieces correctly.
+If you decide to use the animation scheme in the animated example and the January 2010 Power Chart, you'll need to layer the pieces correctly.
 After you have imported the pieces of the photograph into the framework sections, make sure they are all on the same layer on the slide.
 We put a noncut photograph over the cut pieces so the image would appear intact, which would be placed over the cut photograph.
 The frame is on the very top layer.
 Place any object that appears after the fragments fall on the very bottom layer, just over the cut photograph pieces.

 Review the animation scheme in the downloadable animated example.
 You'll see that the fragments have been animated to fall and spin slightly as they fall (some clockwise and some counterclockwise, and at different percentages 10%, 15%, and 20%).